AlexAsplund/alexasplund.github.io/_posts/2018-09-10-Exporting public folder calendars to room mailboxes.md

 projectdescription: A script that uses the EWS api to copy a public folder calendar to a resource mailbox in exchange online
 ---

-I got a task to come up with a method to import room calendars in public folders to room resource mailboxes instead.
+I got a task to come up with a method to import resource calendars in public folders to resource resource mailboxes instead.
 A lot of the methods I found online involved a lot of manual hand cranking, and that't not viable for 100s of calendars.

 The outlook com-object didn't get me far so I started digging around the EWS API, and an hour or two later - it was finished.